 \subsubsection{Persona Generation}

-Our methodology draws from~\cite{shin2024understanding}, who compare multiple approaches for persona generation and find that LLM-based summarization of clustered behavioral data yields the most coherent and actionable results.
+Our methodology draws from Shin et al.~\cite{shin2024understanding}, who compared multiple approaches for persona generation and found that LLM-based summarization of clustered behavioral data yields the most coherent and actionable results.
 We adopt a three-stage process: semantic embedding of expert feedback, unsupervised clustering, and LLM-based narrative synthesis.

-Recognizing the risks of persona essentialization~\cite{cabrero2016critique}, we specifically design our personas as epistemic stance proxies rather than user representations.
+To mitigate the risks of persona essentialization noted above~\cite{cabrero2016critique}, we specifically design our personas as epistemic perspective proxies rather than fixed user representations.
 Our approach: (i) captures explanatory preferences from observed expert rationales, not demographics; (ii) maintains traceability to cluster-level evidence with transparency documentation; (iii) focuses on task-specific evaluative language, minimizing identity descriptors; and (iv) validates persona credibility against aggregated expert ratings before deployment.